 Enchanted Geographies: experiences of place in contemporary British landscape mysticism.

-The study was broken down into three strands, each one providing an account of the enchanted landscape: haunting, magick and leylines.
-The strands were dealt with using specific sites, exploring each one through a combination of theoretical discussion, phenomenological engagement and (auto-) ethnographic response.
-Each of the case studies was shown to be interrelated through the framework of hauntology, a philosophical position that was used to emphasise the role of absence and memory in the production of place and space.
-In its entirety, the thesis presented a series of experiments in Heideggerian phenomenologies of absence, working to test the balance between materiality and immateriality.
+The study was broken down into three strands, each one providing an account of the enchanted landscape: spectrality (ghosts), magical correspondence (neo-Paganism) and archeo-mythology (leylines).
+The strands were dealt with using specific sites, exploring each one through a combination of theoretical discussion, phenomenological engagement and auto-ethnographic response.
+Each of the case studies was shown to be interrelated through the framework of hauntology, a (re-conceptualised) philosophical position that was used to emphasise the role of absence and memory in the production of place.
+In its entirety, the thesis was presented as a set of experiments in the (Heideggerian) phenomenology of absence, working to test the balance between materiality and immateriality.